danielhufnagle/.dotfiles/README.md

 [skhd](https://github.com/koekeishiya/skhd) - this is the keyboard shortcut daemon we will be using

-[Oh My Zsh](https://ohmyz.sh/#install) - this is how we will theme our terminal and make it look pretty
+[Oh My Zsh](https://ohmyz.sh/#install) - this is how we will theme our terminal and make it look pretty (The "fuhd" theme used in this configuration is a modified version of the agnoster oh-my-zsh theme)

 [Neofetch](https://github.com/dylanaraps/neofetch) - this is not strictly necessary, but I like it